 Digital music players have been getting smaller and smaller, while their storage capacity has been getting bigger and bigger.
 Now, with the rise of the cloud, you don’t even need to carry music with you.
 All you need is your online streaming account login details to access your music collection on any device, anywhere, any time.
 Music apps can now store your music on the internet so you don’t need to take up valuable storage space on your phone.

 Recently the number of music streaming services has been booming, with many existing services going through major overhauls to keep ahead of the pack.
 Even if you already use a music streaming service, now is the perfect time to reassess your options.
 But what’s the difference between all of these streaming providers who do the same thing – give you access to music?
-It depends on your listening habits and what kind of experience you want.
+It depends on your specific listening habits and what kind of experience you want.
 Let’s explore what makes a music streaming service good or bad.
 But first, here are the cheapest iPhone X (64GB) plans from providers that include music streaming in their deals:

 What is streaming?